Mu-Eddy/ChemVault/README.md

 # Author

-Edward Mu
+Ziwen Mu

 University of Manchester
-Chemistry & Computational Research Interests
+FSE ｜ Department of Chemistry

 ---